chauffer/backpack.tf-automatic/README.md

 #### 'node' is not recognized as an internal or external command, operable program or batch file ####
 Restart your computer.

+#### %1 is not a valid Win32 application.
+You need to install the proper versions for your Windows bitness (32 or 64 bit).
+So if you have a 32 bit Windows install, everything has to be 32 bit.
+If it's 64 bit, everything has to be 64 bit.

+#### Cannot find module '...' (commonly 'C:\Windows\system32\bot')
+Unzip the bot somewhere you like (such as your desktop folder).

 ### Who do I talk to if I run into problems, want to report a bug, or want to suggest features? ###